conduktor/conduktor-docs/src/pages/changelog/Console-1.35.0.md

 - The screenshot showing users how to find the project name and service name in Aiven Cloud is displayed correctly again.
 - Fixed an error that would occur when no partitions were selected in Topics page filters.
 - Fixed a bug that would cause service accounts with white spaces to not be accessible correctly.
-- Cleanup data volume on start to ensure that old data is not re-used when using persistant volume between restarts.
+- Cleanup data volume on start to ensure that old data is not re-used when using persistent volume between restarts.